 d) Because it changes in properties

-Explanation: Glasses of the building appear milky because it undergoes heating during the day and cooling during night.
+Explanation: Glasses of the building appear milky because it undergoes heating during the day and cooling during the night.
 Therefore it acquires some crystalline properties.

 6. Which of the following has body centered cubic structure?

 Explanation: In tungsten, atoms are arranged in all eight corners and has an additional atom in the centre satisfying the body centered cubic lattice condition.

 7. What is the possible number of different types of lattices (3D)?

 Explanation: According to Bravis, there are only 14 possible ways of arranging points in space lattice from the 7 crystal systems such that, all the lattice points have exactly the same surrounding.

 8. What is the lattice constant for FCC crystal having atomic radius 1.476 Å?

 Explanation: Radius=1.476 Å or 1.476 × 10-10 m